Nikola Corporation: Nikola Reckless

 The Nikola Reckless was a concept vehicle that was projected to be a military grade fully-electric tactical off-highway vehicle.
 A prototype of the vehicle was displayed in the International Special Operations Forces Industry Exhibition Conference in May 2018.

 The vehicle's chassis would be 4×4 although it could switch to two-wheel drive.
 It would weigh 1,043 kg and would be able to carry up to 635 kg.
 Also, the vehicle would have a 12.7 mm machine gun.
 The vehicle was removed from the website with the cancellation of the powersports division.

 Nikola WAV

 The Nikola WAV was a concept vehicle unveiled in April 2019 as a Nikola Motors watersports offering and presented alongside the Nikola Zero.
 The Nikola WAV concept had a 12 in waterproof 4K resolution screen, and cruise control.
 The vehicle was cancelled, alongside the entire powersports division, in February 2021.

 Nikola Badger

 The Badger was a proposed electric pickup truck announced in February 2020.
 Nikola planned two variants, the first powered by a combination of hydrogen fuel cells and batteries and second all-electric, without fuel cells.
 The truck was intended to go to market in 2022 with the assistance of GM.
-In November 2020, GM pulled out of the deal and Nikola canceled the truck.
+In November 2020, GM pulled out of the deal and Nikola cancelled the truck.